JosephLai241/shift/README.md

 # How `shift` Works

+This tool is capable of storing shift data into a SQLite instance or into CSV spreadsheets. **The default is storing into CSV spreadsheets**, but you can configure which storage option you would like to use in the `.shiftconfig.yml` dotfile.
+The [How to Set the Storage Option](#how-to-set-the-storage-option) provides information for how to do so.

+## Storing Data Into Timesheets

-This tool will create a directory `shift_timesheets/CURRENT_YEAR` within the current working directory.
+The directory `shift_timesheets/CURRENT_YEAR` is created within the current working directory.
 User-entered information is then recorded into a CSV-format timesheet titled `CURRENT_MONTH.csv`, located in the `CURRENT_YEAR` directory.

 This is an example of the `shift_timesheets` directory structure if you ran `shift` sometime during July 2021: